realnimish/polkadot-amm/tutorial.md

 ## Part 7.
 Provide

-`provide` function takes two parameters - amount of token1 & amount of token2 that the user wants to lock in the pool.
+`provide` function takes two parameters - the amount of token1 & the amount of token2 that the user wants to lock in the pool.
 If the pool is initially empty then the equivalence rate is set as **_amountToken1 : _amountToken2** and the user is issued 100 shares for it.
 Otherwise, it is checked whether the two amounts provided by the user have equivalent value or not.
-This is done by checking if the two amounts are in equal proportion to the total number of their respective token locked in the pool i.e. **_amountToken1 : totalToken1 :: _amountToken2 : totalToken2** should hold.
+This is done by checking if the two amounts are in equal proportion to the total number of their respective token locked in the pool i.e. **_amountToken1 : totalToken1 : : _amountToken2 : totalToken2** should hold.

 ```rust
 /// Adding new liquidity in the pool